Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

+Our full sample of SNeIa $H$-band lightcurves consists of \numFullHostSample\ SNeIa.
+Table~\ref{tab:sneia_surveys1} gives the breakdown per survey.
+We used the Open Supernova Catalog\footnote{\url{https://sne.space/}}~\citep[OSC;][]{Guillochon17} to retrieve all lightcurve data.
+We inspected the filter choices and definitions listed in the OSC compilation and spot-checked data against the published tables in the original papers.

-Out of \numFullHostSample\ SNeIa, 185 SNeIa could be successfully fit by SNooPy (see Section~\ref{sec:distances}).
-In order to be included on the Hubble diagram, a supernova was required to have at least 3 observations with a signal-to-noise greater than 3, have a fit with a chi-square per degree of freedom less than 3, and not be a known peculiar supernova such as 91bg- or 02cx-like.
+We removed the 10 91bg-like SNeIa, two 02cx-like SNeIa, and two more generically peculiar SNeIa as reported in their classification spectra.
+We removed SN~2011aa because its lightcurve in F15 seems to be in error as its almost flat over 40 days in $J$, $H$, and $K$.
+We then fit these SNeIa with SNooPy (see Section~\ref{sec:distances}).
+In order to be included on the Hubble diagram, a supernova was required to have at least 3 observations with a signal-to-noise greater than 3.5 and have a fit with a chi-square per degree of freedom less than 3.
 These cuts removed 41~SNeIa nominally successful SNooPy fits.
-Table~\ref{tab:sneia_surveys1} shows how many SNeIa have fit lightcurves (``NIR LC'') and how many pass the quality cuts (``Hubble LC'').
-Figure~\ref{fig:survey_redshift} shows the redshift distribution of the full sample compared to the distribution of the Hubble diagram sample used for the analysis below.
+Table~\ref{tab:sneia_surveys1} shows how many SNeIa have lightcurve fits that pass the quality cuts (``Pass LC Fit Cuts'').
+The left side of Figure~\ref{fig:all_hubble_redshift_mass} shows the redshift distribution of the full sample compared to the distribution of the Hubble diagram sample used for the analysis below.
 The full sample has a median redshift of 0.026 while the Hubble diagram sample has a slightly lower median redshift of 0.022.